 If you are not living in residence, there are other people on campus you can talk to.
 There are a number of peers working in the University who are able to listen and then connect you with the appropriate service or group(s) on campus.

-The student health peers are at the Health and Wellness HUB, which is open Monday to Friday from 10 a.m. – 4 p.m. and is located across from BUSU.
-The HUB is there for students who are looking for information on health and wellness.
+The student peer health educators(PHEs) are at the Health and Wellness HUB, which is open Monday to Friday from 10 a.m. – 4 p.m. and is located across from BUSU and Starbucks (The Daily Grind).
+The HUB is there for students who are looking for information on health and wellness and is a safe space to talk about your concerns.
 It’s important to take advantage of on-campus resources if you need them.
 They’re there to help you.
 Using these resources will help you to feel more connected to the Brock community.